brson/hackmd-collab/rust-compilation-model-calamity.md

 All that is only touching on the surface of the tradeoffs between static and dynamic dispatch.
 I passed this draft by [Niko], the primary type theorist behind Rust, and he said, more-or-less

-> so far, everything looks pretty accurate, except that I think the monomorphization area leaves out a lot of the complexity.
+> niko: so far, everything looks pretty accurate, except that I think the monomorphization area leaves out a lot of the complexity.
 It's definitely not just about virtual function calls.

+> niko: it's also things like `foo.bar` where the offset of bar depends on the type of foo

+> niko: many languages sidestep this problem by using pointers everywhere (including generic C, if you don't use macros)

+> niko: not to mention the construction of complex types like iterators, that are basically mini-programs fully instantiated and then customizable -- though this *can* be reproduced by a sufficiently smart compiler

+> niko: (in particular, virtual calls can be inlined too, though you get less optimization; I remember some discussion about this at the time ... how virtual call inlining happens relatively late in the pipeline)

+> brson: does the field offset issue only come in to play with associated types?

+> niko: no

+> niko: `struct Foo<T> { x: u32, y: T, z: f64 }`

+> niko: `fn bar<T>(f: Foo<T>) -> f64 { f.z }`

+> niko: as I recall, before we moved to monomorphization, we had to have two paths for everything: the easy, static path, where all types were known to LLVM, and the horrible, dynamic path, where we had to generate the code to dynamically compute the offsets of fields and things

+> niko: unsurprisingly, the two were only rarely in sync

+> niko: which was a common source of bugs

+> niko: I think a lot of this could be better handled today -- we have e.g. a reasonably reliable bit of code that computes Layout, we have MIR which is a much simpler target -- so I am not as terrified of having to have those two paths

+> niko: but it'd still be a lot of work to make it all work
 >
-> it's also things like `foo.bar` where the offset of bar depends on the type of foo
->
-> many languages sidestep this problem by using pointers everywhere (including generic C, if you don't use macros)
->
-> not to mention the construction of complex types like iterators, that are basically mini-programs fully instantiated and then customizable -- though this *can* be reproduced by a sufficiently smart compiler
->
-> (in particular, virtual calls can be inlined too, though you get less optimization; I remember some discussion about this at the time ... how virtual call inlining happens relatively late in the pipeline)

-To which I said "does the field offset issue only come in to play with associated types?"

-And Niko again,

-> no
->
-> `struct Foo<T> { x: u32, y: T, z: f64 }`
->
-> `fn bar<T>(f: Foo<T>) -> f64 { f.z }`
->
-> as I recall, before we moved to monomorphization, we had to have two paths for everything: the easy, static path, where all types were known to LLVM, and the horrible, dynamic path, where we had to generate the code to dynamically compute the offsets of fields and things
->
-> unsurprisingly, the two were only rarely in sync
->
-> which was a common source of bugs
->
->I think a lot of this could be better handled today -- we have e.g. a reasonably reliable bit of code that computes Layout, we have MIR which is a much simpler target -- so I am not as terrified of having to have those two paths
->
-> but it'd still be a lot of work to make it all work
->
-> there was also stuff like the need to synthesize type descriptors on the fly (though maybe we could always get by with stack allocation for that)
+> niko: there was also stuff like the need to synthesize type descriptors on the fly (though maybe we could always get by with stack allocation for that)

->
-> e.g., `fn foo<T>() { bar::<Vec<T>>(); } fn bar<U>() { .. }`
+> niko: e.g., `fn foo<T>() { bar::<Vec<T>>(); } fn bar<U>() { .. }`

->
-> here, you have a type descriptor for T that was given to you dynamically, but you have to build the type descriptor for Vec<T>
+> niko: here, you have a type descriptor for T that was given to you dynamically, but you have to build the type descriptor for Vec<T>

->
-> and then we can make it even worse
+> niko: and then we can make it even worse

->
-> `fn foo<T>() { bar::<Vec<T>>(); } fn bar<U: Debug>() { .. }`
+> niko: `fn foo<T>() { bar::<Vec<T>>(); } fn bar<U: Debug>() { .. }`

->
-> now we have to reify all the IMPLS of Debug
+> niko: now we have to reify all the IMPLS of Debug

->
-> so that we can do trait matching at runtime
+> niko: so that we can do trait matching at runtime

->
-> because we have to be able to figure out `Vec<T>: Debug`, and all we know is `T: Debug`
+> niko: because we have to be able to figure out `Vec<T>: Debug`, and all we know is `T: Debug`

->
-> we might be able to handle that by bubbling up the Vec<T> to our callers...
+> niko: we might be able to handle that by bubbling up the Vec<T> to our callers...

 [Niko]: https://github.com/nikomatsakis